n3m6/Q2_25_Builder_Faraz/docs/Architecture.md

 The `TradingPosition` account is used to track trading positions that the operator takes.
 - `operator`: is the operator of the vault
+- `token_mint`: is the mint address of the token being traded
 - `token_amount`: is the amount of tokens received in a trade
 - `sol_amount`: is the amount of SOL placed in a trade
 - `bump`: unique identifier made of **operator pubkey**, **vault address** and **token mint address**